uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 ![mirror options](images/worksheet_2/mirror_options.png)

+We created our character in the centre of the grid at the origin so we can use the **World** mirror axis position.

+Earlier, the corner indicator showed that I needed to mirror in the x direction.

+We want to combine the mirrored object with the original so we finish with one combined shape.

-- Make sure your options match mine.
+- Set your options the same as mine

 ![mirror options](images/worksheet_2/mirror_options_panel.png)

 - Press Apply

 You should now have a complete character body.

+#### Trouble shooting

+If your mirroring has not worked, press undo and try to mirror again.

+- Did you made your character on a different axis, try "z" instead.
+-  Do you need to mirror left to right rather than right to left?
+Change to the mirror direction to +
+- Is your character at the centre of the grid?

 ### Make a head

 Next we want to add a head.

-We could extrude the neck and head out from the torso just as we did the legs and arms, however, in we want to add a circular head that we can manipulate separately from the body.
+We could extrude the neck and head out from the torso just as we did the legs and arms, but, we want to add a circular head that we can move separately from the body.

 - Double click on the create cylinder button to open the options